kri-pa08/DSA-Practice/README.md

-Daily DSA Practice Questions From Leetcode
+DSA Practice Questions From Leetcode